 - The U.S. Math Recovery Council offers short videos and game suggestions that support computational fluency in a game-like format.
 (8/12/21)

 Will Digital Display Materials be made available for Bridges Pre-K?

 Bridges Pre-K does not include Digital Display Materials.
 Our curriculum developers made a deliberate decision to minimize the technology required for Bridges Pre-K because learning occurs “from the hand to the head” for the youngest students.
 In the Bridges Pre-K curriculum, students interact with geometric shapes, pattern blocks, and other manipulatives to develop understanding.
 Kinesthetic learning could be compromised if students are asked to complete similar activities on a device.
 That said, other pre-K resources, including video read-alouds of selected math stories, are available on the Math at Home site.
 (8/12/21)

 What materials are available in Spanish?

-In addition to existing Bridges in Mathematics Second Edition resources in Spanish (such as student books, print masters, Digital Display Materials, and student-facing Student Work Places), MLC offers these digital resources in Spanish:
+In addition to Bridges in Mathematics Second Edition student and curriculum materials in Spanish (such as student books, print masters, game and activity components, Digital Display Materials, and student-facing Student Work Places), MLC offers these digital resources in Spanish:

 - Bridges Writable PDFs Apps (BES login required) for grades K–5 and Bridges Intervention include both English and Spanish.